ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 ![BlueCompute Detail](../../static/imgs/bluecompute_web_home.png?raw=true)

 You can reference [this link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/spring#validate-the-web-application) to validate the web application functionality.
-You should be able to see a catalog, be able to login, make orders, and see your orders listed in your profile (once you are logged in).
+You should be able to see a catalog, login, make orders, and see your orders listed in your profile (once you are logged in).

 ### Cleanup
 To cleanup everything, run the following commands:

 ```bash
 # Delete route
 oc delete route web